Media Research Center: Research on entertainment

 Following the 1994–95 television season, TV, etc. named the NBC made-for-TV movie Serving in Silence: The Margarethe Cammermeyer Story the most biased program of the season; others included Roseanne and The X-Files.
-Then in 1995, Bozell founded the Parents Television Council, with a focus on combatting indecency on television.
+In 1995, Bozell founded the Parents Television Council, with a focus on combatting indecency on television.
 In October 2006, the MRC created the Culture and Media Institute, the mission of which is "to advance, preserve, and help restore America's culture, character, traditional values, and morals against the assault of the liberal media."
 Robert H. Knight was the institute's first director.
 MRC VP Dan Gainor is now in charge of that department.

 The CMI promoted its mission through editorials and research reports.
 In March 2007, the CMI published a "National Cultural Values Survey" and concluded from its results that most Americans perceived a decline in moral values.
 One study released by the organization in June 2007 claimed that television viewing time correlated directly with one's liberal attitude, even possibly degrading to moral attitudes.
 In 2008, it published a report detailing its opposition to reinstatement of the FCC fairness doctrine, a policy requiring broadcasters to present differing views on controversial issues of public import.
 The MRC claims the rule had been politically weaponized by the Kennedy and Johnson administrations to suppress conservative radio, before being abolished by a bipartisan FCC in 1987.

 The CBS crime drama Cold Case has been twice criticized by the CMI for alleged anti-Christian prejudice in two episodes.
 In May 2008, CMI released another report, one that claimed a moral decline in "Dear Abby" columns.
 The CMI website remained online through the end of 2010, before it was folded in the Media Research Center website in 2011.
 In November 2014, the MRC renamed the institute MRC Culture.

 Others

 MRC sponsors MRCTV (formerly Eyeblast), a conservative-leaning YouTube-like video-hosting site.
 In 2018, the MRC started a new project in the Culture Department to monitor online censorship of conservatives called MRC TechWatch.